telerik/winforms-docs/virtualgrid/copy-paste-cut.md

 {{endregion}}

->note Additionally, you can use the __RadVirtualGrid.VirtualGridElement.Paste__ method in order to perform the paste operation programmatically.
+>tip Additionally, you can use the __RadVirtualGrid.VirtualGridElement.Paste__ method in order to perform the paste operation programmatically.
 >

 ## Cutting

 The cutting functionality in __RadVirtualGrid__ is controlled via the __AllowCut__ property.
 If this property is set to *false* the user would not be able to cut the values.

->note Additionally, you can use the __RadVirtualGrid.VirtualGridElement.CutSelection__ method in order to perform the cut operation programmatically.
+>tip Additionally, you can use the __RadVirtualGrid.VirtualGridElement.CutSelection__ method in order to perform the cut operation programmatically.
 >